Against Faith

 The social defense: cooperation requires faith in other people.
 A society of suspicious calculators could never hold together; someone must extend trust beyond what the evidence strictly warrants.

 Again the mechanism being praised is not the mechanism doing the work.
 What holds societies together is conditional trust — trust that updates.
 It can be extended generously, ahead of the evidence; that is often the right opening move, and it is still calibration, because it responds to what happens next.
 Betrayal lowers it.
 Reliability raises it.
 Faith that ignores counterevidence — the spouse who “keeps faith” with a serial abuser, the loyalist who cannot process the leader’s corruption — is not moral but pathological.
-It erases accountability, which is the very thing trust exists to enforce.
+It erases accountability, which is what trust exists to enforce.
 The only justifiable trust is one that calibrates itself.

 Religious Faith